deepdsl/deepdsl/README.md

 ## Run DeepDSL compiled programs
 - There are several compiled Java source program located at [src/main/java/deepdsl/gen/].
-- These programs train several well-known deep networks: Lenet, Alexnet, Overfeat, Googlenet, Vgg, and ResNet.
+- These programs train and test on several well-known deep networks: Lenet, Alexnet, Overfeat, Googlenet, Vgg, and ResNet.

 ### Maven Prerequisites:
 - To build the project using Maven: You just need to install the latest [Apache Maven]
-- To run test cases and different network programs, you also need to have a [Nvidia CUDA] enabled GPU machine and installed 8.X version of [CUDA Toolkit 8.0] and [cuDNN 5] libraries
+- To run test cases and compiled code for different networks, you also need to:
+  - have a [Nvidia CUDA] enabled GPU machine
+  - install 8.X version of [CUDA Toolkit 8.0] and [cuDNN 5] libraries

-### Maven Build (Please execute the below in the root folder of the project)
+### Maven Build (Need to be executed the below in the root folder of the project)
 - Windows build: mvn -Pwin64 clean install
 - Linux build: mvn -Plinux64 clean install
-- OSX build: mvn -Posx64 clean install
+- OSX build: mvn -Posx64 clean install (This will be for trial purpose only as there're no CUDA based GPU on Mac systems yet)

-### Maven Run program (the below uses Alexnet as example, executions with other networks are similar)
+### Maven Run (the below uses Alexnet as example, executions with other networks are similar)
-After Maven Build step, you can cd to the deepdsl-java folder and run the following based on your operating system:
+After the previous Maven Build step, you can cd to the deepdsl-java folder and run the following based on your operating system:

 - Windows build: mvn -Pwin64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"
 - Linux build: mvn -Plinux64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"
 - OSX build: mvn -Posx64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"

 ### IDE notes
-It appears IntelliJ can handle the dependencies correctly once you import the Maven project or simply pull the latest code.
-Eclipse, however, after importing Maven project, you may also need to right select deepdsl project -> Maven -> Update Project... -> Ok to force refreshing the dependencies, if you have updated from previous build.
+- It appears IntelliJ can handle the dependencies correctly once you import the Maven project or simply pull the latest code
+- Eclipse, however, after importing Maven project, you may also need to right select deepdsl project -> Maven -> Update Project... -> Ok to force refreshing the dependencies, if you have updated from previous build

-## Adjust learning parameters
-- At the start of each file, there are some parameters you can adjust such as learn_rate and moment, as well as training iterations and test iterations.
-- The batch size for Lenet is set at 500; for Alexnet, Overfeat, and Googlenet is 128; for Vgg and ResNet is set at 64.
-- At this time, if you want to change batch size, you may want to regenerate the Java source file.
-Directly editing the Java source might easily miss a few places.

-### Default location for trained parameters
-Each program will save trained parameters (as serialized Java objects) into a default directory.

-- It will try to load saved parameters (if exist) from the same directory as well.
-- For example, [Lenet.java] will try to use the directory "[src/main/java/deepdsl/gen/]lenet" and [Alexnet.java] will try to use the directory "[src/main/java/deepdsl/gen/]alexnet"
-- You can customize this in the source file directly.

-### Data handling utils
+## Data handling utils
-There are a few util Python scripts under the folder src/main/python.
+There are two util Python scripts under the folder src/main/python.

-- mnist_data_handler.py: download the mnist data and unzip to the dataset/mnist folder
+- mnist_data_handler.py: download the mnist data and unzip to the `dataset/mnist` folder
+     - to run: `python src/main/python/mnist_data_handler.py`, this will pull and extract the mnist dataset to `dataset/mnist`
-- imagenet_data_selector.py: to select given number of images of given number of categories from the oroginal imagenet data
+- imagenet_data_selector.py: to select given number of images of given number of categories from the original imagenet data
-- proto_handler.py: generate the Google proto stub files using the provided proto file
+     - to run: `python src/main/python/imagenet_data_selector.py` and then follow the on-screen instructions to add the desired parameters

 ### Default location for training and testing data
 Each program assumes a location for the training and test data.

-- [Lenet.java] uses Mnist, which is assumed to be located at [dataset/mnist]
+- [Lenet.java] uses Mnist, which is assumed to be located at [dataset/mnist] (please use the script described in the previous section to prepare the dataset).
-- Programs such as [Alexnet.java] uses imagenet (as Lmdb database), which is assumed to be located at "[dataset/imagenet/]ilsvrc12_train_lmdb" for training data and "[dataset/imagenet/]ilsvrc12_val_lmdb" for testing data, where the image sizes are cropped to 224 x 224.
-Other image sizes should work since we would randomly cropped the training images to the right size while cropping the testing images at center.
+- Other programs such as [Alexnet.java] use imagenet (as Lmdb database), which is assumed to be located at "[dataset/imagenet/]ilsvrc12_train_lmdb" for training data and "[dataset/imagenet/]ilsvrc12_val_lmdb" for testing data, where the image sizes are cropped to 224 x 224.
+Other image sizes should also work since we would randomly cropped the training images to the right size while cropping the testing images at center.
+     - Users currently may use tools like [Caffe's imagenet script] `examples/imagenet/create_imagenet.sh` to create the lmdb data from the original Imagenet dataset.
+Please hang tight, we are adding our scripts soon so you don't have to resort to outside reources.
 - For Lmdb data source, users may edit the call to [LmdbFactory].getFactory in the generated Java source to change the max number of training images and test images.
 The current default is 1000,000 and 10,000 respectively.
 - The training and testing all use the same batch size.

+## Adjust learning parameters
+- At the start of each file, there are some parameters you can adjust such as learn_rate and moment, as well as training iterations and test iterations
+- The batch size for Lenet is set at 500; for Alexnet, Overfeat, and Googlenet is 128; for Vgg and ResNet is set at 64
+- At this time, if you want to change batch size, you may want to regenerate the Java source file.
+Directly editing the Java source might easily miss a few places

+### Default location for trained parameters
+Each program will save the trained model, the set of trained parameters (as serialized Java objects), into a default directory.

+- It will try to load saved parameters (if exist) from the same directory when you train the same program again next time
+- For example, [Alexnet.java] will try to use the directory "[src/main/java/deepdsl/gen/]alexnet"
+- You can customize this in the source file directly.

 ## Generate Java source
-You can generate Java source for a particular network by running a Scala test program [TestNetwork.scala].
-While this is a Scala program, you can run it as a JUnit test to generate Java source code, which will be written to [src/main/java/deepdsl/gen/].
+You can generate Java source for a particular network by running the Scala test program [TestNetwork.scala].
+While this is a Scala program, you can run it as a JUnit test to generate Java source code, the generated code will be written to [src/main/java/deepdsl/gen/].
 You can run this directly from IDE, or cd to deepdsl-java folder and run from command line as the below after modifying the code and executing Maven build.

 - e.g. Overfeat cuda code generation: mvn -Plinux64 test -Dtest=TestNetwork#testOverfeat_cuda (this will generate a new Overfeat.java that overwrites the existing one in [src/main/java/deepdsl/gen/]).